 Mintbills (formerly Check) – A free app that helps you stay on top of your bills and money.

 Pulse – Use this app to keep track and forecast the cash flow in your business.

 Expensify – Having trouble keeping track of your expenses?
 Use Expensify to take the pain out of expense tracking.

-The advice of people around you is going to be useful too.
-Unless they advise you to get a business plan of course.
-There’s a lot of good advice out there and it’s not hard to do a bit of research yourself.
+The advice of people around you will be useful too, even if they advise you to get a business plan.
+There’s a lot of good advice out there, and it’s not hard to do a bit of research yourself.
 Find people who succeeded without a business plan and see what worked for them.
 It’s also important to keep in mind what didn’t work for them.
 Don’t repeat the mistakes of others.

 There are several effective ways to get great business advice:

 - Network – You can network in person or online.
 There are many ways to do it, from using Twitter to sending an old-fashioned email.
 The key is to reach out and make connections.